Selective031/RazorBoard/README.md

 This power resistor will get hot, the more current the hotter, so mount it on a good heatsink.
 By default, Loop1 is the primary connector for the boundary wire.
 Loop2 will come later.

+# Importing the project

+Download the Github repository.
+Inside CubeIDE
+File -> Import -> File System
+Select the folder where you downloaded the repository After import you need to add a few things:

+- Right click on the project
+- Select "Properties"
+- Click on "C/C++ Build"
+- Click on "Settings"
+- Enable "Use float with printf"
+- Enable "Use float with scanf"
+- Click on "MCU GCC Linker"
+- Click on "Libraries"
+- Add a new under "Libraries (-l)"
+- Type: arm_cortexM4lf_math
+- Add a new search path under "Libraries search path (-L)"
+- find this path: "C:\<your CubeIDE path>\STM32Cube\Repository\STM32Cube_FW_F4_V1.26.0\Drivers\CMSIS\Lib\GCC"

+- Apply and close

 # Troubleshooting: